 The symptoms associated with hot flashes and night sweats vary among different women.

 To dissipate the heat accumulating during this process, the body reacts within seconds by increasing its heart rate and dilating vessels to circulate more blood and open sweat glands (or your perspiration floodgates).
+The next thing you know, you’re sweating while sleeping.

 The sudden impulse to dispel heat from the body is a fundamental biological mechanism we have to protect us from overheating in intensely hot circumstances, such as exercise, hot weather or infection.
-I know that doesn’t make you feel any better about your menopause night sweats, but understanding that it is part of a natural body function can help calm you.
+I know that doesn’t make you feel any better about your menopause night sweating, but understanding that it is part of a natural body function can help calm you.

-This rush of flushing events and veritable hormonal storms normally subside within a couple of years of menopause.
+This rush of flushing and veritable hormonal storms normally subside within a couple of years of menopause.
 Yet some women continue to suffer them well into their menopausal years.

 Don’t underestimate the value of eating a well-balanced diet of healthy fats, protein, complex carbohydrates, and fruits and vegetables.
-This provides your brain and body with the building materials it needs to function well and keeps signals between your braind and body from becoming confused.
+This provides your brain and body with the building materials it needs to function well and keeps signals between your brain and body from becoming confused.

 Add a high quality multivitamin and mineral complex and an essential fatty acid supplement to fill any gaps in your core nutrition.
 This ensures the supply of micro nutrients your body needs for neurotransmitter and hormone balance.